Miista/TinyCsvParser.ImmutableCollections/README.md

 ## License

-The library is released under terms of the [MIT License].
+This project is licensed under the MIT license.
+See the [LICENSE](LICENSE) file for more info.